abadid/cmsc424-spring2019/project5/README.md

 In the additional tests we run on your codebase, we may test `SortMergeOperator` independently of `SortOperator` by replacing your sort with the staff solution, so make sure it functions as described.

-**Hint:** To merge join two tables, you have to construct two `SortOperator` for them respectively.
-You might use `LeftRecordComparator` and `RightRecordComparator` to construct them.
+**Hint:** To merge join two tables, you have to construct two `SortOperator`s for them respectively.
+You may use `LeftRecordComparator` and `RightRecordComparator` to construct them.

 ## Testing